CFC-Servers/cfc_glua_style_guidelines/README.md

   if (x == y) then
   ```

+## Multiline tables
-## When writing a multiline table, elements should begin on the next line and the last line should contain only a closing bracket.
+### Elements should begin on the next line and the last line should contain only a closing bracket.
 Elements inside should be indented once.
   ```lua
   tbl = {
       key = x,